The 7th Climate Coaching Action Day takes place on 5th March, 2026

 Liz Hall is a leadership/ executive coach, trained mindfulness teacher and the editor of Coaching at Work since 2005.
 She’s the author of publications including Mindful Coaching (Kogan Page), Coach your team (Penguin Business), author/editor of Coaching in times of crisis and transformation (Kogan Page), and co-author with Dr Emma Donaldson-Feilder of Relational Mindfulness for coaches: Enhancing presence, awareness, wisdom, compassion and courageous collaboration (Routledge).
 She’s a contributor to Ecological and Climate Conscious Coaching (Routledge, March 2025).
 Committed to making a positive difference, including around how we navigate the climate emergency, Liz launched the annual Climate Coaching Action Day through Coaching at Work in March 2020, celebrating and promoting climate coaching, she’s a member of the Climate Coaching Alliance (CCA), co-facilitator of the CCA’s Compassion Community of Practice, and a coach with Social Movement Coaching, delivering CPD and coaching to climate & social justice leaders and teams.
 She’s trained to facilitate Joanna Macy’s The Work that Reconnects.
 Liz’s coaching is informed by mindfulness, compassion, somatics, attachment theory, systems thinking/feeling and adult vertical development, amongst others.

-Last year Coaching at Work launched on climate coaching action day Radio Climate Coaching Action, a 24/7 radio station which has interviews with coaches.
+Coaching at Work produces Radio Climate Coaching Action, a 24/7 radio station which has interviews with coaches.
 Visit the station webpage for more information.

 Get involved